vaibhavgupta2499/Intern-Work/int-nlp-1/Intro To NLTK/NLTK.md

         'error': False,
         'extractions': []
      }, {
-        'text': 'SpaceX is an aerospace manufacturer and space transport services company headquartered in California.
-It was founded in 2002 by entrepreneur and investor Elon Musk with the goal of reducing space transportation costs and enabling the colonization of Mars.', 'external_id': 'ANY_ID',
+        'text': 'DevIncept is An environment, where you not only have to read or watch videos but interactive modules where you can test your skills and compete with other participants.', 'external_id': 'ANY_ID',
         'error': False,
         'extractions': [{
             'tag_name': 'COMPANY',
-            'extracted_text': 'SpaceX',
+            'extracted_text': 'DevIncept',
-            'parsed_value': 'SpaceX',
+            'parsed_value': 'DevIncept',
             'count': 1
         }]
     }, {